-Revised and updated by
+Revised, extended and updated by

 L.J.C.
 Barhorst

-Medemblik, The Netherlands
+Almere, The Netherlands

 1.0 Foreword

 The RAE Table of Earth Satellites was published by RAE and later by DRA up to 1992.
 As a yearlong subscriber to the monthly updates I much appreciate the effort that was put in to compile the table.
 Although the table was continued as the World Wide Satellite Launches by Phillip Clark in a somewhat different layout and with updates to launches in 1957-1992; the need for a big update has become clear from my fellow satellite observers around the world.
 A digital form is preferred to make further updates easier.
-In 2000 I've started to scan the RAE Table 1957-1992 and converting it to Word2000 documents, one for each year.
-The last file was completed in October 2003; although not all years have been updated with recent orbital information.
 Several updates have been made:

  Conversion of the Greek nomenclature for the years 1957-1962, in dark blue